lazysquirrellabs/blog/posts/generating_icosphere_with_code.md

 }
 ```

-With that, we can generate all icospheres one can imagine—and one's computer can handle.
+With that, we can generate all icospheres one can imagine—as long as one's computer can handle it.

 # Conclusion
 In this article, we learned what an icosphere is, what its properties are and how we can generate one procedurally, using code.
 We also observed how the different generation steps influence the final mesh.
 Finally, we saw how the fragmentation depth impacts the mesh's level of detail and, therefore, its similarity with real, continuous spheres.